 Every night there are two separate shows to watch.
 The first one, It’s a Small World Holiday Lighting show is the magical moment when the whimsical facade lights up in a dazzling display with thousands of festive twinkling lights.
 This show takes place every night only ONCE at 5:15 pm.
 You don’t want to miss the amazing views when they turn the lights ON!!
 No need to arrive early just show up to see the magic!

 Also be sure to watch the cutest projection show Tick-Tock Tidings on the exterior of It’s a Small World throughout the night.
 There are several opportunities to see this fun 2 minute holiday show!
 This show is projections on the facade dancing to music.
 It happens nightly every 30 minutes.
-Most nights it starts at 5:30 pm, but skips 6:00 pm because the parade is going on, then resumes at 6:30, 7:00, 7:30, 8:00, 8:30, 9:00, 10:00, 10:30, 11:00, 11:30 pm depending on how late the park is open.
+Most nights it starts at 5:30 pm and is shown every 30 minutes until the park closes.
+Ask a cast member in the area for the next display time.

 The Wintertime Enchantment at Sleeping Beauty’s Winter Castle